DanEscasa/RepData_PeerAssessment1/PA1_template.md

 ## png
 ##   4
 ```
-The plot tells us that on both weekends and weekdays, the subjects are on average inactive, possibly asleep, from midnight to 5:30 in the morning.
-However, inactivity on weekends stretches to about 8:00 AM, whereas the subjects start moving about 5:30 AM on weekdays.
-Activity on both weekends and weekdays spike at 9:00 AM, although to a lesser extent for the former.
+The plot tells us that on both weekends and weekdays, the subject is on average inactive, possibly asleep, from midnight to 5:30 in the morning.
+However, inactivity on weekends stretches to about 8:00 AM, whereas the subject starts moving about 5:30 AM on weekdays.
+Activity on both weekends and weekdays spikes at 9:00 AM, although to a lesser extent for the former.

-Oddly, activity from 10:00 AM all the way to 5:30 PM is heavier on weekends, then wane at 11:00 PM for both weekends and weekdays.
+Oddly, activity from 10:00 AM all the way to 5:30 PM is heavier on weekends, then wanes at 11:00 PM for both weekends and weekdays.
+The subject is probably at a desk, maybe at school or at work, at those times during weekdays, and outdoors, possibly at the mall, on weekends.

+## Recreating this PDF or HTML

+The YAML of this document instructs `knitr` to produce both a PDF and an HTML.
+From the command line, you can issue the command:
+`R -e "rmarkdown::render('PA1_template.Rmd')"` no matter your Operating System.
+You can also render it using the RStudio `Knit` button (where's the fun in that?) or the R console, with the command `rmarkdown::render('PA1_template.Rmd')`.